 Due to the abundance of ruby, sapphires, quartz, emeralds (among other stones) that are found in the soil of local creek beds, Franklin has earned the nickname “Gem City.”
 So, of course we had to check out gem mining during our visit.

-There are many different mines in Franklin, but many are still closed due to COVID.
+There are many different mines in Franklin, but some are still closed due to COVID.
 We heard the best things about Rose Creek Mine and Cherokee Ruby and Sapphire Mine.
 Rose Creek is currently open and social distancing during the time of COVID, plus they allow dogs, so that’s where we went.

 We arrived and were set up at the flume with two buckets, screens, a dish for your finds, and scrub brush.
 It was very easy to social distance, as each station is about six feet apart (or maybe more).
 Also, everyone was masked up.